-Department Course Number Course Title Credits C. S. 111 Communication Skills 3 N. S. 181 Natural Science 4 (Two or more courses, either pertain- ing to your major or electives of your r choice.
-If required by your major Social Science would go in here.) ,
+Department Course Number Course Title Credits A. T. L. 111 American Thought and Language 3 N. S. 181 Natural Science 4 (Two or more courses, either pertain- ing to your major or your electives.)
+6-10 H. P. R. 115 Foundations of Physical Education 1 Total Credits 💛 14-18

-Berkey Hall where you'll have some of your classes.

-H.P.R.
-115 Foundations of Physical Education 1 M. S. or A. S. 101 Military Science or Air Science 1

-Total Credits

-A number of points about this outline should be clarified:
+The above program serves only as an example.
+For more detailed information you should consult the University Catalog, which lists the recommended program of courses for most majors.
+In planning a program the following points should be taken into consideration.

+1. Electives

-- A In some majors, the 6 to 9 credits are specified.
+In some majors, the 6 to 9 credits are specified.
 In other majors, selections may be made from several recommended courses.
+For "no preference" students, the courses may be selected from the various elective courses open to freshmen.

+2. Physical Education

-For "no preference" students, the courses may be selected from the various elective courses open to freshmen. - B Foundations of Physical Education 115 is required of all freshmen, men and women, in their first term.
-Other physical education courses will be available in later terms. - C Men will have an opportunity at registration time to indicate their preference for Military Science (Army) or Air Science. - D The words "quarter" and "term" are used interchangeably.
+Foundations of Physical Education 115 is required of all freshmen, men and women, in their first term.
+Other physical education courses will be available in later terms.

+3. Military Science

+Men will have an opportunity at registration time to indicate their preference for Military Science (Army) or Air Science, if they elect to enroll in the R.O.T.C. program.

+4. Quarter or Term

+The words "quarter" and "term" are used interchangeably.
 The M.S.U. academic year consists of the fall, winter, spring, and summer "quarters" or "terms."
 Students may enter the University at the beginning of any term.
-The material presented here is arranged for students who enter in the fall term and who do not plan to attend the summer term. - E Your winter and spring term programs will include the required courses listed above unless you complete one or more of the University College courses by examination at the end of the fall or winter terms.
-(Information about this provision is included in the University Catalog under the topic, "Acceleration.")
-You usually would take a different physical education course each term.
-The courses pertaining to your major may be of the three-term, sequence type (through-the-year courses) or they may be one-term courses. - F- The number of credits per term is variable and the following may help in determining the appropriate total number of credits to take: - 1 The minimum number of credits required for full-time students in their first term is 12 and the maximum is 18.
-(Veterans attending MSU under Public Law 550 must carry a minimum of 14 credits in order to receive full subsistence from the
+The material presented here is arranged for students who enter in the fall term and who do not plan to attend the summer term.